Kate Spade Had Famous Family Like David Spade And Rachel Brosnahan

 — JustJared.com (@JustJared) June 5, 2018

-Kate Spade was also family to David Spade, her brother in law, says Cincinnati.com.
-David Spade, a comic actor best known for his campy movies and role as a cast member on Saturday Night Live is one of two brothers of now-widower, Andy Spade.
+Kate Spade was also family to David Spade, her brother-in-law, says Cincinnati.com.
+David Spade, a comic actor best known for his campy movies and role as a cast member on Saturday Night Live, is one of two brothers of now-widower Andy Spade.

 Kate Spade even dipped her toe into the entertainment industry, making an appearance twice on David Spade’s television show, Just Shoot Me, back in 2002, says The Wrap.

-David Spade commented that his father, now in a nursing home, gets indulged by getting everything he needs from his sons and Kate, who always made just he was hooked up with her Kate Spade brand goodies, says Newsweek.
+David Spade commented that his father, now in a nursing home, gets indulged by getting everything he needs from his sons and Kate, who always made sure he was hooked up with her Kate Spade brand goodies, says Newsweek.

 “He’s had a great life.
 I bought him a condo, I got him a car, he gets Kate Spade stuff from Andy, he used to get whatever he wanted.
 He’s been covered.
 He’s had girlfriends, he’s been proposed to, and he’s got a great life.
 But at some point, I had to say that there has to be a negative to it all, and this is probably it.”